dtjohnso/dtjohnso.github.com/source/_posts/2014-03-10-block-class-on-johns-epistles.markdown

 categories: Books
 ---

 I'll be teaching a block class on John's letters this coming April 28--May 3.
 I thought I'd share the book for this class (as well as some general information) below.
-More details (including the syllabus and assignment list) will be forthcoming soon on the [course website][course-site].

 *Description:* An exposition of 1, 2, and 3 John, with an emphasis on John’s theology.